input-output-hk/essential-cardano-content/content/article/wallets.md

 ## Eternl

-Eternl is a Cardano light wallet which is available as a website/PWA, Chrome browser extension, and mobile app on iOS and Android.
+Eternl is a Cardano light wallet that is available as a website/PWA, Chrome browser extension, and mobile app on iOS and Android.
 Here are a few of their key features:

 *   Ledger and Trezor Hardware Wallet support